Stranded drivers endure frigid night on impassable highway

 An Associated Press photographer who flew in a helicopter along a 50-mile stretch of interstate observed about a dozen clusters of stuck vehicles on Tuesday afternoon.

-Parker said crews were trying to first clear vehicles that could move on their own.
-Then they would tow disabled or abandoned ones and plow, she said, adding that the roadway was expected to be cleared for the Wednesday morning rush hour.
+Crews were trying to first clear vehicles that could move on their own.
+Then they would tow disabled or abandoned ones and plow, said Marcie Parker, a Virginia Department of Transportation engineer leading the effort to clear the interstate, said.
+She expected the roadway to be cleared for the Wednesday morning rush hour.

 People could be seen walking down traffic lanes still covered with ice and snow.